 Like other big Central European cities, choosing where to stay in Vienna can sometimes be a challenge.
 (The city stretches out over 400 square kilometres, sprawling both sides of the Danube River!)

 Fortunately for most travellers who just have a quick layover in Vienna, most of the city’s top attractions lie within the Innere Stadt, making it the clear-cut choice for where to stay.
 Get your accommodations search started with these top hotels in Vienna…

 - Motel One Wien-Statsoper: Don’t let the name fool you: This isn’t the kind of run-of-the-mill place you’ll find scattered along the freeway.
-Situated in a 19th-century heritage building, this budget-friendly hotel is far more elegant that you’d expect for the price.
-Rooms are cozy but comfortable.
+Situated in a 19th-century heritage building, this budget-friendly hotel is far more elegant than you’d expect for the price.
+The rooms are cozy but comfortable.
 As the name does imply, the State Opera is just a stone’s throw away.